Viewing Considerations & Compromises

 Or, it could be a combination of the two.
 Sometimes, in the frustration from being unable to view stereogramic effects due to inadequate monitor/resolution sizes, a viewer might try too hard and end up using cross-eyed vision where only wide-eyed will work.

-The images on this site were all created at far larger sizes.
-As a consequence, there is detail, and quality that is necessarialy sacraficed to display an image on a Web site.
+IMAGE QUALITYThe images on this site were all created at far larger sizes for my print publications.
+As a consequence, there is detail and quality that is necessarialy sacrificed to display an image on a computer screen.
+For maximum detail, please consider purchasing one of my books.
+Stereogram iPad apps are also better for viewing.

-It's a lot of compromising, but my justification is to raise autostereograms to a high art form, and bring pleasure to those people who find their way to Color Stereo.
+It's a lot of compromising, but my justification is to raise stereograms to a high art form and bring pleasure to those people who find their way to Color Stereo.